AppiumTestDistribution/appium-device-farm/README.md

 Appium Device-farm has not only optimized our testing processes but also significantly improved the quality of our software.
 It has enabled our team to perform more reliable, comprehensive, and faster tests, ensuring that our applications are robust against all scenarios before reaching the end-users.
 With its extensive device coverage, automation capabilities, and user-friendly interface, Appium Device-farm has become an indispensable part of our development and testing workflow.

+Testimonial (Veera)

+Appium device farms makes both developer and testers life easy with the capability and features available.

+Due to pandemic situations we are unable to test different applications on different devices but with the remote control feature we are able to test everything by keeping all devices connected in one place…

+With the help of appium dashboard feature it makes life easy to identify, debug and fix the issues without keeping more effort.

+Previously we are using appium start the server and stop the server for each test and it needs to build the configuration files runtime by checking ports available and all… but with the help of device farm able to configure the grid within minutes without facing any issues which reduces the more manual and monitoring effort

+With the help of apps feature we are able perform backward compatibility testing without doing any manual intervention just by passing automation name in the capacity with the help of appium device farm.

+The support and resources provided by the Appium device farm team were invaluable in getting things running smoothly.
+We're incredibly grateful for the dedication and hard work of the Appium device farm team, and we look forward to seeing the platform continue to evolve.

 ## Documentation